Feeling of Heaviness in Vaginal Area? Pressure in Your Pelvis?

 - Perineorrhaphy ( repairs to the perineal body to help relieve the symptoms of vaginal bulge or laxity) to maintain bowel and sexual function.

-- Obliterative procedures – is more appropriate and are usually considered in older women with advanced-stage prolapse, cannot tolerate extensive surgery and no longer desire preservation of coital function.
+- Obliterative procedures – are more appropriate and are usually considered in older women with advanced-stage prolapse, who cannot tolerate extensive surgery and no longer desire preservation of coital function.

 Conservative Pelvic Organ Prolapse Treatment and Management:

-Research indicates that Conservative based approaches and interventions help women regain control over the prolapse symptoms and their life.
-There is an increased need for providing education among women and health care professionals on preventative measures and available conservative multi-professional team-based approach.
-With treatment options expanding to include conservative choices, women presenting with this condition or symptoms need to be listened to, given better information about available treatment choices and offer support in making an appropriate decision that is right for them (Abhyankar et al. 2019)
+Research indicates that Conservative approaches and interventions help women regain control over the prolapse symptoms and their life.
+There is an increased need for providing education among women and healthcare professionals on preventative measures and available conservative multi-professional team-based approaches.
+With treatment options expanding to include conservative choices, women presenting with this condition or symptoms need to be listened to, given better information on available treatment choices and offer support in making an appropriate decision that is right for them (Abhyankar et al. 2019)

 *It is vital to create more awareness of pelvic organ prolapse and its symptoms among women in making appropriate treatment choices that are right for them.*

-Some women, although were successfully fitted with a pessary for prolapse, one third was noted to undergo surgery, with approximately 60% of women undergoing surgery within the first year and 90% within two years. ( Patnam et al. 2020)
+Some women, although were successfully fitted with a pessary for prolapse, one-third were noted to undergo surgery, with approximately 60% of women undergoing surgery within the first year and 90% within two years. ( Patnam et al. 2020)

 Pelvic Floor Physiotherapy for Pelvic Organ prolapse:

-PFM training and Pessaries can be a valuable therapeutic tool to relieve symptoms of POP and for a conservative approach.
+PFM training and Pessaries can be a valuable therapeutic tools to relieve symptoms of POP and for a conservative approach.